gaberull/excel_gcp_mysql_webapp/README.md

 ## TODO

+- [ ] Create demonstration web app with same functionality minus ability to update DB or view sensitive data
 - [ ] Rename repository ``excel_to_mysql``
 - [ ] Delete files created during the upload process (.csv, .html, etc)
 - [ ] Calendar visual aide with birthdays on it could be nice - show 2 months (this,next)
 - [ ] See about moving style.css out of html folder in GCP VM
 - [ ] Adjust and secure the user authorization to upload to, access Google Cloud Storage bucket
-- [ ] Consider changing user verification method to OAuth2
-  - [ ] Add authorization
 - [ ] Figure out which open-source license to add to this project before making repository public
-- [ ] Clean up GCP folders and remove old file versions

 - [ ] See about changing permissions on Google cloud storage bucket
 - [ ] See about moving php scripts and other files to a folder called ``scripts/``
 - [ ] See about obscuring certain php files
 - [ ] Tighten up user authentification all over, and secure site against potential SQL injection attacks
 - [ ] Change mysql db user info for user www-data
 - [ ] Read PhpSpreadsheet open-source license and see if attribution is needed in documentation somewhere
-- [ ] Look into the possibility of encrypting sensitive files (GCP Secret API key)
+- [x] Clean up GCP folders and remove old file versions
+- [x] Add authorization
 - [x] Add phone number formatting (dashes) for other display options other than display all
 - [x] Create screen recording gif of web application in action (don't use sensitive data)
 - [x] color code by position